CIOSC/CAS-Digital-Credentials/scheme/scheme.md

 * [17011 Specific Application](./17011-specific-application.md) any specific application or explanation in accordance with ISO 17011 that is relevant to the CAS
 *  [17021 Specific Application](./17021-specific-application.md) and specific application or explantation in accordance with ISO 17065

+The overall aim of the conformity assessment of products, processes or services is to give confidence to all interested parties that a product, process or service fulfills specified requirements.
+The value of a conformity assessment scheme is to contribute to the degree of confidence and trust that can established by an impartial and competent demonstration of fulfillment of specified requirements carried out by a third-party.

+A conformity assessment scheme:
+* provide consumers (users) of products with sufficient information to allow them to make informed decisions on products and services;
+* assist the suppliers to achieve market acceptance.
+If the product has a recognizable mark on it consumers may be more willing to make the purchase;
+* can play a role in regulated products (subject to technical regulations);
+* assists vendors and customers in selecting the components for their own products and services;
+* given confidence to solution providers and integrators confidence in the products they are using.

+For more detail see [Conformity Assessment Process](./conformity-assessment-process.md)

 # References
 [References](./references.md)